<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741957713163339&amp;ev=PageView&amp;noscript=1">

 Susan Taffee Reed, Ph.D., Dartmouth College

-Charmaine Troy, Ph.D., Georgia Tech University
+Charmaine Troy, Ph.D., Georgia Institute of Technology

 Mary Wallace, Ph.D., University of Alabama Birmingham